entropy-data/dataproduct-mcp/README.md

 > Idea: Enable AI agents to find and access any data product for semantic business context while enforcing data governance policies.

+or, if you prefer:

+> Enable AI to answer any business question.

 Data Products are managed high-quality business data sets shared with other teams within an organization and specified by data contracts.
 Data contracts describe the structure, semantics, quality, and terms of use.
 Data products provide the semantic context AI needs to understand not just what data exists, but what it means and how to use it correctly.
 We use Data Mesh Manager as a data product marketplace to search for available data products and evaluate if these are relevant for the task by analyzing its metadata.